murchlab/sample_package/README.md

         Final Cut Amount = 0.01 in

+5. Rest machining:

+    a.
+For roughing

+        Machine: No

+    b.
+For finishing

+        Maching: From WIP (Work in Progress)

 ### Drilling

 We do centering before drilling.
 G-code file for both procedures are currently created manualy.
 Spindle and feedrate parameters are the same as used in the milling procedures.